-This report was prepared by the Office of Agricultural Affairs of the USDA/Foreign Agricultural Service in Rabat, Morocco for U.S. exporters of domestic food and agricultural products.
+The Agricultural Affairs Office of the USDA/Foreign Agricultural Service in Rabat, Morocco, has prepared this report for U.S. exporters of domestic food and agricultural products.
 While every possible care was taken in the preparation of this report, information provided may not be completely accurate either because policies have changed since its preparation, or because clear and consistent information about these policies was not available.
 It is highly recommended that U.S. exporters verify the full set of import requirements with their foreign customers, who are normally best equipped to research such matters with local authorities, before any goods are shipped.